tomas/needle/README.md

   }
 })

-stream.on('end', function(err) {
+stream.on('done', function(err) {
-  // if our request had an error, our 'end' event will tell us. if (!err) console.log('Great success!');
+  // if our request had an error, our 'done' event will tell us. if (!err) console.log('Great success!');
 })
 ```